• Kenyon Ng

 Research Interests

-Tabular foundation models
+Tabular foundation models (and transformers)

 Generalised Bayes